 Leave The Kids At Home

-If you leave the kids at home, not only will you enjoy the visit with your dinner partner much more, but you will save money too.
-Now, if you’re paying for a babysitter you may not actually be saving money, so take that into consideration.
-Try to do a kid care swap with some friends or leave your kids with family so you can go out to dinner in peace.
+Leave the kids at home and not only will you enjoy the visit with your dinner partner more, but you’ll save money too.
+If you’re paying for a babysitter you’ll probably still be saving money on the night.
+You could also try to do a kid care swap with some friends or leave your kids with family to save even more money.

-You can buy discounted gift cards and vouchers through Raise.com.
-I love using Raise and have saved a ton this way by getting vouchers I can use online.
-This takes a little bit of planning ahead, but if you have restaurants that you like to go to regularly, it’s worth buying your gift cards ahead of time.
+Get discounted gift cards and vouchers through Raise.com.
+I love using Raise and have saved a ton this way by getting vouchers I can use at restaurants, movies, and other entertainment.
+If you have restaurants that you like to go to regularly, it’s worth buying your gift cards ahead of time.
 Get $5 for signing up and making your first purchase.

 I’m not talking here about a planned night out with friends or your spouse.
-We all enjoy having a night off from cooking and enjoy a nice relaxing meal cooked (and cleaned up) by someone else.
+We all enjoy having a night off from cooking and it’s nice to have a relaxing meal cooked (and cleaned up) by someone else.
 I’m talking about those crazy nights you’re feeling too tired to make dinner for your family and you decide to just take everyone out.

 This is costly.
 And, odds are, you’re doing this repeatedly in the week or month.
-With a little bit of forethought, you can be set up to not repeat this habit.
+With a little bit of planning, you can prevent this costly expense.

 Our family is a big fan of MyFreezEasy, where we make 10 meals in an hour, customized to our own tastes.
-By keeping these in the freezer I always have something to throw in my Instant Pot, or do a quick-thaw on and throw on the grill or even in the oven.
-You can take a look at MyFreezEasy by going here.
+By keeping these in the freezer I always have something to throw in my Instant Pot.
+Or, I can pop them in the crockpot in the morning.
+Go look at MyFreezEasy by going here.

 I also always make sure I have a few ingredients on hand so I can make Quick and Easy Dinners on Crazy Days.
 By keeping just the right things in your pantry you’ll be ready for those nights and you won’t have to feel bad about ruining your budget.